 Additionally, Royal Canin Feline Multifunction Urinary + Hydrolyzed Protein also contains as top ingredients brewers rice and hydrolyzed soy protein.
 These types of ingredients are typically used as bulk-adding fillers and are not required in your cat's diet.
 However, they are sometimes used to help maintain the kibble shape in dry foods.

-Allergen alert: This product contains hydrolyzed soy protein which may be problematic for cats who suffer from soy food allergies.
+Allergen alert: This product contains fish oil and hydrolyzed soy protein which may be problematic for cats who suffer from seafood or soy food allergies.

 Using the calculations provided by the AAFCO, Royal Canin Feline Multifunction Urinary + Hydrolyzed Protein has approximately 366 calories per 100g (103 calories/ounce), which is compared to the average of the other dry cat foods in the CatFoodDB.

 All the product information on this page is based on data collected from

 The authoritative source for ingredient lists and nutritional analysis for any pet food is always the pet food manufacturer.

 Ingredients as published by the cat food manufacturer: